 Every once in awhile I run across a story that is so wonderful and beautiful that I just have to share it with everyone that I can.
-Such was the case this week when I read the blog posted on “Project Fit America”.
+Such was the case when I read the blog posted on “Project Fit America”.
 I have posted the link here, Learning how to dance in the rain, for your easy access.

 This story of Steve and Cyndee Cox is a love story for the ages.
 Its span has covered more than 45 years and bouts with 5 different kinds of cancer in virtually every part of Cyndee’s body.
 This couple met on a blind date which occurred while Cyndee

 What a perspective!
 What a reminder that we all have a choice to make when times of trouble and hardship and illness come our way.was recovering from Hodgkin’s lymphoma with which she was first diagnosed at the age of 18.
 And after all these years and all that they have gone through during that time, these two amazing people are still standing side by side in their undying love for each other.

 I have met so many cancer survivors who when diagnosed found themselves standing alone.
 Their spouses and other friends and family members disappeared into the sunset when it came time to provide help and support to those that they knew who were cancer victims.
 Many women who had to have surgeries that left the scars of their battles on their bodies found that their husbands could not deal with their “deformities’”.
 Many friends indicated that they ran because they didn’t know what to do or say.
 And even many family members were way to busy with their own lives and families to have time to “deal with” someone else’s problems.